Scarabaeus1031/NEXAH/RESEARCH/CORE_CONCEPT_MAP.md

 # 🧠 Central Principle

-> Systems are not defined by states
+> Systems are not defined by states,
 > but by the **structure that constrains their motion**

 ---